-- 6.1 OTR staff and volunteers may have a concern raised in a number of ways.
-Most commonly this will be through a child or young person disclosing abuse, but it may also relate to the conduct of an adult, including OTR staff and volunteers. - At the outset of engagement with a young person, the OTR worker must explain the parameters of confidentiality offered.
-(See Confidentiality Policy). - Following a disclosure, the worker should inform the young person that the information must be passed on to a Designated Safeguarding Lead, and possibly to other agencies.
-The young person's
+6.1 OTR staff and volunteers may have a concern raised in a number of ways.
+Most commonly this will be through a child or young person disclosing abuse, but it may also relate to the conduct of an adult, including OTR staff and volunteers.

-- consent is not necessary, but their agreement is helpful. - Record carefully the information given, where possible using the young persons own words.
-Try and get details such as names of key people and addresses. - Inform one of the Designated Safeguarding Leads as soon as possible, and within 24 hours.
-This should be the lead overseeing the project or service in which the concern has arisen, but any lead is better than none. - If the worker is concerned for the immediate safety of the young person and cannot reach any of the Designated Safeguarding Leads, the worker should contact the Police Child Protection Team on 0117 945 4320.
-In an emergency 999 should be called.
-The worker should then alert a Designated Safeguarding Lead retrospectively within 24 hours of such action. - Subsequent support and advice should be offered as agreed with the Designated Safeguarding Lead.
+- At the outset of engagement with a young person, the OTR worker must explain the parameters of confidentiality offered.
+(See Confidentiality & Data Protection Policy). - Following a disclosure, the worker should inform the young person that the information must be passed on to a Designated Safeguarding Lead, and possibly to other agencies.
+The young person's consent is not necessary, but their agreement is helpful. - Record carefully the information given, where possible using the young persons own words.
+Try and get details such as names of key people and addresses. - Inform one of the Safeguarding Leads as soon as possible, and within 24 hours.
+This should be the lead overseeing the project or service in which the concern has arisen, but any lead is better than none.
+Where your Manager is available this should be them in the first instance. - If the worker is concerned for the immediate safety of the young person and cannot reach their Manager, the Safeguarding Lead on the rota, or the Designated safeguarding lead the worker should contact the Police Child Protection Team on 0117 945 4320.

+In an emergency, 999 should be called.
+The worker should then alert their manager or a Safeguarding Lead retrospectively within 24 hours of such action.

+• Subsequent support and advice should be offered as agreed with the Designated Safeguarding Lead.